 What is the purpose of an HOA

-Who does what?
 Understanding the purpose of, and the different roles in, your Community Association.

 You’re not alone if you’re asking what the purpose of an annual meeting is and what the differences are between an HOA, the Board of Directors, and the Management Company.
-Understanding the differences will help you have an even better experience for yourself and your family while living in an HOA.
+Understanding the differences will help you have an even better experience for yourself and your family living in an HOA.

 Training group Woman Raising Hand